pdxjohnny/pdxjohnny.github.io/content/posts/personal-digital-security.md

     within those products also have versions.
 When you buy the latest version of a device, you're doing an update of your hardware.
 Hardware vulnerabilities usually a concern when someone might have physical access to your device.
-    Typical examples of this include airport securty, police, theives, abusive partners, etc.
+    Typical examples of this include airport security, police, thieves, abusive partners, etc.

 ### Encrypt